-Hubway is a great way to see Boston and get around in Boston.
-Under the leadership of Mayor Thomas M. Menino, there’s a bicycle renaissance in the city.
-You can experience this by riding Hubway on our new bike lanes, picking up a discounted helmet at any CVS or Walgreens, and saying hi to all the other bikes you pass on Boston’s streets.
+New Balance Hubway is a great way to see Boston and get around in Boston.
+Under the leadership of Mayor Martin J. Walsh, there’s a bicycle renaissance in the city.
+You can experience this by riding New Balance Hubway on our new bike lanes, and saying hi to all the other bikes you pass on Boston’s streets.

-VISITORS You can visit the Freedom Trail sites, shop and eat at Quincy Market, or ride along the picturesque Charles River all on a Hubway bike.
+VISITORS You can visit the Freedom Trail sites, shop and eat at Quincy Market, or ride along the picturesque Charles River all on a New Balance Hubway bike.

 There are membership options that fit each type of user.
-From day passes, to 3-day passes, to annual members – join the thousands of people who are already discovering Boston by bike.
-Wherever you want to go from Downtown to Allston, Charlestown to UMass, or Mission Hill to the Innovation District on Boston’s waterfront, Hubway can you get you there.
-It’s the best way to see the city.
+From 24-Hour passes, to 72-Hour passes, to annual members – join the thousands of people who are already discovering Boston by bike.
+Wherever you want to go from Downtown to Allston, Charlestown to UMass, or Mission Hill to the Innovation District on Boston’s waterfront, over to Brookline to visit JFK's birthplace, or even across the Charles River to Cambridge & Somerville, New Balance Hubway can you get you there.
+It’s the best way to see the City.

 We are grateful for the following stewards that support bike sharing as one of the newest and greenest transportation programs in the country.

-- City of Boston, Mayor Thomas M. Menino
+- City of Boston, Mayor Martin J. Walsh

 - Boston Metropolitan Planning Organization